globalsmile/Call-Center-Analysis/README.md

 # Problem Statement

-The purpose of this analysis is to create create a dashboard for the call center manager that reflects all relevant Key Performance indicators(KPIs) and metrics in the dataset.
+The purpose of this analysis is to create a dashboard for the call center manager that reflects all relevant Key Performance indicators(KPIs) and metrics in the dataset.

 Possible KPIs include(but not limited to):